aichex/project-210/README.md

 local restaurants, travel destinations and experiences we want to experience together.
 However, these
 ideas never get written down and slowly but surely, they fade out of our memories.
 I hope that with this application,
 I will be able to keep track of all the things we want to do together and plan out each and every one with her.

+## Phase 1:

+### User Stores Implemented:
+1. User Story: Add a ToDo Item into list
+CONSTRAINT: Only one string can be taken for the name.
+2. User Story: Delete a ToDo Item from list by name
+3. User Story: Show all ToDo Items in list